Perseverance (Hatebreed album): Critical reception and legacy

 The album was named #64 on Decibels list of The Top 100 Greatest Metal Albums of the 2000s.

-In 2014 the album was inducted into Rock Sound Hall of Fame.
+In 2014 the album was inducted into Rock Sound Hall of Fame for its impact on both the metalcore and hardcore genres.

 In 2020 Metal Hammer named it to their list of the top 20 best metalcore albums of all time.
-They stated “Perseverance leans in more on the metal side of things far more than ever before – particularly their love of Slayer riffs – it was a huge breakthrough for Jamey Jasta and co.
-It’s hard to imagine a Hatebreed set without the likes of I Will Be Heard, Proven or the title track, and it’s this album that kicked the hardest at the doors of the mainstream just before metalcore’s early 00’s commercial boom happened.
+They stated "Perseverance leans in more on the metal side of things far more than ever before – particularly their love of Slayer riffs – it was a huge breakthrough for Jamey Jasta and co.
+It’s hard to imagine a Hatebreed set without the likes of I Will Be Heard, Proven or the title track, and it’s this album that kicked the hardest at the doors of the mainstream just before metalcore’s early 00’s commercial boom happened."